The ultimate Black Friday strategy: 6 steps to success

 You can create early "teasers" for your deals, taking advantage of the cost-effectiveness in the weeks leading up to the event.
 However, maintaining relevance over an extended period can be challenging, and competitors can swiftly replicate and respond to your advertisements.
 As Black Friday draws closer, the digital marketing cost tends to escalate.

 PriceShape can provide data that can help you allocate this budget more correctly.
 The data guides you in identifying standout products, guaranteeing that your advertising investments yield maximum rewards, especially on Google Shopping.
+We also make it possible for you to run flexible campaigns like “up to 50% off”, where not every product has the same discount, but each product is priced to meet a goal margin.
+This is perfect for a Black Friday strategy on specific products.

 By implementing PriceShape now, you'll gain a significant advantage for Black Friday.
 Collect valuable data to inform your decision-making process and make data-driven strategies and goals.
 With a solid plan, you can also enjoy the festivities and celebrate Black Friday together as a company.